 The NSW Energy Savings Scheme (ESS) provides financial incentives to install energy efficient equipment and appliances in NSW households and businesses.

 The ESS was established in 2009 under the NSW Electricity Supply Act 1995 and has been highly successful.
-Since its inception, the ESS has supported projects that will deliver more than 32,500 gigawatt hours of energy savings over their lifetimes.
-These savings are estimated to be worth around $6.1 billion in bill savings over the next decade or more.
+Since its inception, the ESS has supported projects that will deliver more than 32,500 gigawatt hours of energy savings and over $6.1 billion in bill savings by 2029.

 The Energy Savings Scheme Rule (ESS Rule) details how Energy Savings Certificates are created.
 The current ESS Rule became effective on 30 March 2020, and now includes the 4 September 2020 Amendment to Activity Definition F1 of Schedule 1.